 The Katalon Recorder is an updated version for the obsolete Selenium IDE.
 It is a powerful automation tool focused on testing.

-It also supports a lot of popular programming languages such as Java, C#, Ruby, Python, etc. It is useful for recording, replaying, debugging and displaying test results for Chrome.
+It also supports many popular programming languages, such as Java, C#, Ruby, Python, etc. It is useful for recording, replaying, debugging and displaying test results for Chrome.

 Creating and managing test cases are a breeze, and playing automated test cases takes a few simple clicks.
 It is also one of the fastest tools available for web automation.

 Automating web activities is a necessary part of all web app development.
-User experience and debugging rely on it.
-Automating the filling out of forms can also be of immense benefit to ordinary users.
 Regardless of what you do online, there’s something these automation extensions can do for you.